004Ajay/AI-DS/OTHER PROGRAMS/ReadMe.md

-## The above programs are a collection of study materials from 'NPTEL' online course named 'Joy of Computing using Python'
+## The programs are done on interests, not for academic purpose